When the past is reimagined: how ancient jewellery got a makeover

 Sigrid van Roode is an archeologist, ethnographer and jewellery historian.
 Her main field of expertise is jewellery from North Africa and Southwest Asia, as well as archaeological and archaeological revival jewellery.
 She has authored several books on jewellery, and obtained her PhD at Leiden University on jewellery, informal ritual and collections.
 Sigrid has lectured for the National Museum of Antiquities in Leiden, Turquoise Mountain Jordan, and many others.
 She provides consultancy and research on jewellery collections for both museums and private collections, teaches courses and curates exhibitions.
 She is not involved in the business of buying and selling jewellery, and focuses on research, knowledge production, and education only.
 Sigrid strongly believes in accessibility of knowledge, and aims to provide reliable and trustworthy content: that’s why the Bedouin Silver blog provides references and citations.

-This blog is free: if you’d like to support independent research, please consider enrolling in a course or a jewellery talk.
-The proceeds directly fund my research work: thank you so much for your support!
+This blog is free: if you’d like to support independent, self-funded research, please consider enrolling in a course or a jewellery talk, or donate here directly.

 The Ottoman-style kirdan in the Middle East